Dowty Arle Court

 Dowty Arle Court is a cricket ground in Cheltenham, Gloucestershire.
 The first important match on the ground was in 1988, when the Gloucestershire Second XI played the Warwickshire Second XI in the Second XI Championship.
-Between 1988 and 1995, the ground held a combined total of 11 Second XI fixtures for the Gloucerstershire Second XI in both the Second XI Championship and the Second XI Trophy.
+Between 1988 and 1995, the ground held a combined total of 11 Second XI fixtures for the Gloucestershire Second XI in both the Second XI Championship and the Second XI Trophy.

 In 1992, Gloucestershire played 2 List-A matches at the ground.
 The first of which saw them play Leicestershire and the second of which saw them play a combined Minor Counties team.
 Both matches came in the 1992 Benson and Hedges Cup.

 In local domestic cricket, the ground is the home venue of Dowty Arle Court Cricket Club.